-Below you'll find a sampling of just a few of the companies out there that are truly "WOWing" their customers with superior service, and we'll even take a look at some specific instances that prove these companies are ready to go above-and-beyond.
+Here are eight of the best customer service companies out there — companies that are truly wowing their customers with superior service — along with some specific instances that prove these companies are willing to go above-and-beyond.

 1. Trader Joe’s

-In order to justify their premium prices, Ritz makes sure that it's customers receive painstakingly good and personalized service whenever they stay at their hotels.
+The folks at Ritz-Carlton know how to deliver an outstanding customer experience.
+In order to justify their premium prices, Ritz makes sure that it's customers receive painstakingly good and personalized service.

-They take things to the next level in this story covered on Business Week: a family that had been staying in the Ritz-Carlton in Bali had brought specialized eggs and and milk for their son who had numerous food allergies.
+They take things to the next level in this story covered on Bloomberg: A family who had been staying in the Ritz-Carlton in Bali had brought specialized eggs and and milk for their son who had numerous food allergies.

 Upon arrival, they saw that the eggs had broken and the milk had soured!

-The Ritz-Carlton manager and dining staff searched the town but could not find the appropriate items.
+The hotel's manager and dining staff searched the town but couldn't find the appropriate items.
 Luckily, the executive chef at this particular resort remembered a store in Singapore that sold them.

-The words of Ritz-Carlton's COO Simon Cooper shows the control Ritz is willing to give their employees to empower them to deliver an amazing experience:
+The words of Ritz-Carlton's COO Simon Cooper show the control Ritz is willing to give their employees to empower them to deliver an amazing experience:

 The goal is to develop such a strong emotional engagement between the hotels' staff and their guests that a guest will not consider staying anywhere else, even if they have an option.

-Our friends over at Wistia are known for their amazing support, especially with newbies who are often quite confused when first getting started with video (this guy!).
+Our friends over at Wistia are known for their amazing support, especially with newbies who are often quite confused when first getting started with video.

 One thing I really commend them for though is their ability to adapt.

-What the Wistia crew shows us, however, was that this isn't always the case: great customer support doesn't just have to "be amazing", it also has to be consistently deliverable and is has to scale.
+What the Wistia crew shows us, however, was that this isn't always the case: Great customer support doesn't just have to "be amazing," it also has to be consistently deliverable and it has to scale.

-Because of their relatively small team, the Wista staff started to realize that their phone support was dragging down their overall support quality, as they just couldn't keep up anymore:
+Because of their relatively small team, the Wistia staff started to realize that their phone support was dragging down their overall support quality — they just couldn't keep up anymore:

 Without a change, the legendary support we had become known for would cease to be a reality.

-Their answer was to shift their support focus to personalized emails, which may not have the benefit of "speaking" with customers, but scales far better in order to deliver more consistent service.
-They currently use Help Scout to accomplish this.
+Their answer was to shift their support focus to personalized emails, which may not have the benefit of "speaking" with customers but scales far better in order to deliver more consistent service.

 Leo describes the priority that customer happiness receives during his very busy work day: